CorniiDog/WhoopLib/docs/GettingStarted/README.md

     ```

 3. Open the project in VSCode

+#### If you don't have VEXCode installed

-4. Install "VEX Robotics" Extension in VSCode
+1. Install "VEX Robotics" Extension in VSCode

-5. You should be prompted to install the C++ extension by Microsoft.
+2. You should be prompted to install the C++ extension by Microsoft.
 This would be using Intellisense (clangd may not work with the VEXCode extension)

 #### **For WhoopLib PROS**

-1. Install VSCode
+1. Install VSCode if not already installed: **[Link](https://code.visualstudio.com/download)**

 2. Open up command prompt/terminal on your computer and download the WhoopLib PROS template via: